shivanagpal1902/gcf-function/README.md

 # gcf-function
-GCF Testing via Git webhook
+GCF Testing via Git webhook and get a message on slack